DE1-Engineering-Mathematics/module-resources/tutorial_sheets/05b-sequence.md

 * Calculate the sum of a series
 * Use the standard summation formulae
 * Identify the limiting values of sequence
 * Determine when/whether a series is (absolutely) convergent
+* Test edit

 ### Additional Resources
 * [SJC - Sequence, Series](https://youtu.be/kUbzTJ1UDy4)